Riri-droid/Projects/Pika/Pika/README.md

 ## Commands

-- "Write this: [your text]" - Writes the specified text to Notepad
+- "Write [your text]" - Writes the specified text to Notepad
-- "Backspace" - to remove the last said word
+- "Read" - Reads the text currently in Notepad
 - "Clear" - clears the full notepad
-- "Read" - Reads the text currently in Notepad
+- "Backspace" - clears the last word in the notepad
 - "Exit" - Exits the program